Committing to ACT

 We Must Act.

-In 2020, we developed and launched Dow ACTs – our strategic framework designed to address systemic racism and inequity, backed by a $13 million pledge over five years to help accelerate change.
+In 2020, we developed and launched Dow ACTs – our strategic framework designed to address systemic racism and inequity, backed by a multi-million dollar pledge to help accelerate change.
 ACT is an acronym for three action areas: Advocacy, Community engagement and our Talent pipeline.
-This strategic framework was informed by input from our employees and Global African Affinity Network (one of our employee resource groups) and has the full support of Dow’s Leadership Team and Board of Directors.
+This strategic framework was informed by input from our employees and Global African Affinity Network (one of our Employee Resource Groups) and has the full support of Dow’s Leadership Team and Board of Directors.

 Advocacy